Introduction to Amazon interviews

 “Interviewing at AWS: Advice and tips from 250 interviews”, Nick Matthews

-You will likely get pushed in an Amazon interview.
-You should have answers to the behavioural questions but let’s say you’re asked something about a skill or a piece of functional expertise you don’t have.
+You will likely get pushed in an Amazon behavioral interview.
+You should have answers to the behavioral questions but let’s say you’re asked something about a skill or a piece of functional expertise you don’t have.
 It’s fine to say that you don’t know.

 Check out Understanding the Amazon Leadership Principles here

-Don’t use sample answers which are not your own that you might find online.
-There are no answers you can learn off by heart; you have to think about how your own work experience demonstrates the principles.
+Use sample answers which are not your own that you might find online: There are no answers you can learn off by heart; you have to think about how your own work experience demonstrates the principles.
 Interviewers will dig in and ask follow up questions that aren’t in your samples.

-Prepare but don’t memorise answers word for word.
-Reciting canned answers is very inauthentic.
+Prepare but don’t memorize answers word for word: Reciting canned answers is very inauthentic.
 The ideal state is to have some examples ready to call on, that you’re comfortable with, and leverage those.

-Don’t forget to research the company overall.
-‘Why Amazon?’ is a common question, and you should know how to answer it well.
-It’s worth additionally learning about the enduring influence of its founder and reading current news as well as learning the leadership principles.
+Don’t forget to research the company: ‘Why Amazon?’ is a common question, and you should know how to answer it well.
+It’s worth learning about the enduring influence of its founder and as well as learning the leadership principles.

-Don’t think that this work is wasted: if you do get the role, it will start you off well to understand Amazon’s culture.
+Don’t think that this work is wasted: If you do get the role, it will serve you well to understand Amazon’s culture by working through Amazon behaviors and Amazon interview questions.
 If you don’t, this process will make you a stronger candidate in future interviews.

-Things change all the time at Amazon – so don’t forget to ask about the process.
+Things change all the time at Amazon – so don’t forget to ask about the interview process itself.

 Good luck in the process!